shadichy/yuunix_aaur/README.md

 Have fun and enjoy.

-add this to your `/etc/apk/repositories` with npacman or the ATT.
+add this to your `/etc/apk/repositories`

+use apk with `--allow-untrusted`

 ```conf
 https://shadichy.github.io/yuunix_aaur/